tetsuo/tetsuo.github.io/articles/binproto.md

 ## Length-prefix framing

 Internally, binproto leverages a streaming state machine inspired by the [hypercore wire protocol](https://dat-ecosystem-archive.github.io/how-dat-works/#wire-protocol).
-Over the wire each message is packed in the following format:
+Each message is packed in the following format:

 ```
 ╔──────────────────────────────────────────────╗